brahmee07/hypothesis_test/README.md

 ---
 ##  **Limitations**

-Despite careful processing, this project has several important limitations:

 ### **Data Limitations**
 - The preferred-foot dataset (SoFIFA, 2023) does **not perfectly overlap** with the Football Database (2014–2020).
 - ~3 K players were unmatched and removed from the analysis.